 Pride and the new landmark of Bratislava

 During the recent IIHF World Championships, the new arena was admired by a number of political and sports personalities.
 The Bratislava arena was positively evaluated by Slovak government leaders and the Russian Prime Minister Vladimir Putin.
-Also the president of the Continental Hockey League (KHL) Alexander Medvedev and former president of the Russian Ice Hockey Federation Alexander Steblin spoke in superlatives about it.
+Also the then president of the Kontinental Hockey League (KHL) Alexander Medvedev and former president of the Russian Ice Hockey Federation Alexander Steblin spoke in superlatives about it.
 The Comfort of the arena and true hockey atmosphere was enjoyed by a plethora of sporting personalities such as Jari Kurri, Peter Forsberg, Mark Messier, and Vladislav Tretiak.
 The complex task of holding training sessions with two rinks as well as the off-ice facilities was recognized with praise by sports commentators in the service of Czech Television Robert Zaruba and Michal Dusik.
-The Slovnaft Arena is currently considered the most modern hockey complex in Europe, with the quality and comprehensiveness of its services surpassing the SAP Arena in Mannheim, Germany.
+The Ondrej Nepela Arena is currently considered the most modern hockey complex in Europe, with the quality and comprehensiveness of its services surpassing the SAP Arena in Mannheim, Germany.

-The home arena of HC Slovan Bratislava
+The home arena of HC SLOVAN Bratislava